2024 Solar Incentives Guide for Smithville, MO - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
-A federal incentive many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
-This incentive is a tax credit for a specific percentage of the cost of your solar system.
+When thinking about solar incentives, you probably think of federal incentives first.
+One of the incentives many people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a predetermined percentage of the cost of your solar system.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit might apply to you is to speak with your local Smithville solar panel company directly.
+Your local Smithville solar panel installation expert is the best person to answer your questions regarding the new Clean Energy Credit and how it may apply to you.

 State & Local Solar Incentives